Sanyam-collab/Password-Generator/README.md

 # Password-Generator
-Create a random 12 digit password and user can easily copy it.
+Creates a random 12 digit password and user can easily copy it.